puppetlabs/relay-workflows/pagerduty-to-slack/README.md

-This workflow responds to a PagerDuty incident by creating an issue in Jira and sending a message to a Slack channel.
+This workflow responds to a PagerDuty incident by sending a message to a Slack channel.
 The urgency of the incident determines which Slack channel the message goes to.

 ## Prerequisites